All You Need To Know About Variable Frequency Drives (VFDs)

 What is a Variable Frequency Drive (VFD)?

-A Variable Frequency Drive, also called an inverter, converter, or simply a drive, is an intelligent electrical device that controls a motor’s speed via Pulse Width Modulation (PWM).
+A Variable Frequency Drive, also known as variable speed drive (VSD), adjustable speed drive (ASD), or inverter, is an intelligent electrical device that controls a motor’s speed via Pulse Width Modulation (PWM).
 It is also used to match line supply to motor characteristics, such as frequency conversions (e.g. 50Hz supply to 60Hz motor) and single phase to three phase power conversions.
 A VFD can modulate the motor speed as required and VFD can potentially be used in all applications utilizing electric motors, including pump, fan, conveyor, mixer and other applications.

 Why use VFD?